Joint Local Director

 Jennifer is the joint Local Director.

 At HEE, we work nationally and locally.
 You can view our overarching structure on the HEE page.
-Locally, we are led by our Local Director, Jennifer Cavalot and our leaders below, who make up our Senior Management Team.
-We also have our local Board and three Local Workforce and Education Groups (LWEGs).
+Locally, we are led by our Local Directors, Jennifer Cavalot and Neil McLauchlan and our leaders below, who make up our Senior Leadership Group.
+We also have information about our Local Workforce Action Boards (LWABs).

 Joint Local Director